Key criteria to qualify for a partner visa

 Family Member Obligations

-All dependant family members must also abide by their visa conditions, which in most cases will be the same as the primary visa holder.
+All dependent family members must also abide by their visa conditions, which in most cases will be the same as the primary visa holder.
 A breach of these conditions may result in visa cancellation.
 It is the primary visa holder’s responsibility to ensure that family members abide by the conditions of their visa.